vizzTools/vizzToolsCore/README.md

 >DISCUSS: Here there is an issue with potentially having the original metadata and metadata after some transformation.
 Which should be stored here?
 Maybe just having a link to original could be enough.
 So far have been thinking that this is a store for the original metadata, often imported from a source and maybe enriched (a bit).
 Could get messy?

-#### Providers
+#### dataProviders

-A list of Provider configuration objects, which follow the structure of `pygeoapi` [resources.providers configuration](https://docs.pygeoapi.io/en/latest/configuration.html#resources).
+A list of DataProvider configuration objects, which follow the structure of `pygeoapi` [resources.providers configuration](https://docs.pygeoapi.io/en/latest/configuration.html#resources).
 The aim of providers is to store configurations for accessing a (limited) number of optimized data storage formats.
 The general workflow could be to examine the original datasets, do any pre-processing needed (such as fixing geometries or transformations), add the transformed data to a (remote) storage location, and log the configurations for accessing this optimized data.

 ```json
 [